-With this strategy, you can get 3-4+ posts a month republished, without much extra work on your part.
+With this strategy, you can get 3 to 4+ posts a month republished, without much extra work on your part.
 And these can bring you a ton of traffic.

 13. Get More Guest Posts With This Outreach Strategy

-It’s nice to get your content republished, but you should still write 2-3 guest posts a month (or more, if possible).
+It’s nice to get your content republished, but you should still write 2 to 3 guest posts a month (or more, if possible).
 Guest posting helps improve your SEO rank, and it also introduces your content to new audiences.